-At the request of instructors, I have given every business scenario and case problem a label that identifies the chapter topic to which the question relates.
+At the request of instructors, we have given every business scenario and case problem a label that identifies the chapter topic to which the question relates.
 These labels make it easier for instructors who wish to assign only certain questions to their students.
-In addition, for this edition, I have added references to the section in the text where the problem's answer can be found.
+In xvi Preface addition, for this edition, we have added references to the section in the text where the problem's answer can be found.

-I have also included three special problems-the Spotlight Case Problems (in selected chapters, as mentioned earlier), which are based on good teaching cases with interesting facts, the In Your Court case problems that challenge students to place themselves as the judge in the case described, and the Business Case Problem with Sample Answer (discussed next).
+We have also included two special problems-the Spotlight Case Problems (in selected chapters, as mentioned earlier), which are based on good teaching cases with interesting facts, and the Business Case Problem with Sample Answer (discussed next).